Study in China

-International students are eligible to apply for the Chinese government award Program.
-The grant is available for both undergraduate and postgraduate students for study at 243 Chinese universities.
+International students are eligible to apply for the Chinese Government Scholarship Program.
+The scholarship is available for both undergraduate and postgraduate students for study at 243 Chinese universities.
 The scholarship covers all living expenses and student fees.

 Part-time Work and Making Money in China

 Generally, international students are not permitted to work while in China.
 This said, however, part-time jobs have been known to be permitted at times.
 Some students choose to teach English.

 This helps them to earn some additional income while also meeting and interacting with local people.
 If you are considering taking up part-time work while in China, seek guidance from your university regarding the steps needed to gain government permission for this – it is not worth risking the conditions of your study visa by working without permission!